SteveTheGamemaker/GMGym/README.md

 **Step 3: Organizing Files**

 * Save your GameMaker project.
-* Locate the 'Demo' included files folder and move the `gmgym` and `gmtrain` scripts into the 'RLCar' folder you created in Step 1.
+* Locate the 'Demo' included files folder (RLCar/datafiles in the repo) and move the `gmgym` and `gmtrain` scripts into the 'RLCar' folder you created in Step 1.

 **Step 4: Building and Placing the Executable**